youungjulie/EE660_Midterm/midterm_answer.md

 * Why use statistics of only training-set data to calculate parameters?
     We are predicting from given training dataset, so we should only use training set data and information only.

-**Tip**: if you’re not sure why, you can proceed to solve the rest of this problem as described above, and then return to answer this “why” question later.

 ## (c) [Computer] Try linear regression
-Try linear regression with no regularization, 𝑙_1 regularization and 𝑙_2 regularization.
-You can choose the best regularization coefficient 𝜆 within range 𝑙𝑜𝑔_2_𝜆 = −10 to 𝑙𝑜𝑔_2_𝜆 = 10, step size Δ𝑙𝑜𝑔_2_𝜆 = 1 based on validation set.

 Report the 𝜆 (if applicable) and val_MSE of your best model from each of the 3 regression methods.